Make a Splash: Bay Area Indoor Pools for Kids

 Hamilton Swimming Pool

-This recently revamped recreation center has been voted one of the nicest and cleanest public pools in the city, and the children’s pool is a huge hit with its new swirly water slide.
-Enjoy family/open swim time there every day at 1:00 pm – 3:15 pm.
-Please note that children have to be 48 inches high to ride the water slide, and also that the pool will be closed for maintenance from April 29 – May 14.
+This recently revamped indoor recreation center has been voted one of the nicest and cleanest public pools in the city, and the children’s pool is a huge hit with its swirly water slide.
+Enjoy family/open swim Monday through Friday, 2 p.m.–3:30 p.m., and Saturdays 1–3 p.m.
+Please note that children have to be at least 48 inches tall to ride the water slide.

 1900 Geary Boulevard